All Collections

 Any other IP address will fail.

-Please note.
-There should be only one SPF record per domain.
+šŸ’” Important: There can only be one SPF record per domain.
 One hostname = one SPF record.
 Multiple SPF records can cause deliverability issues.
-Max number of DNS lookups = 10.
+Maximum number of DNS lookups = 10.
 All values should be added to one line.

-1. Determine which domains are allowed to send outbound mail on its behalf.
+• Determine which domains can send outbound mail on its behalf.

 DKIM format: v=DKIM1; p=yourPublicKey